The Truth About Miniature Shelties

-As far as the American Kennel Club, there is only one Shetland Sheepdog breed standard, and it is 13 to 16 inches tall and weighs 15 to 23 pounds.
-Anything much under this size might be considered a miniature.
+As far as the American Kennel Club are concerned, there is only one Shetland Sheepdog breed standard.
+This is 13-16 inches tall and weighing 15-23 pounds.
+Anything much under this size might be considered a miniature Sheltie.

-So it's not unnatural to have the occasional undersized dog pop up today as a genetic throwback.
+So it's not unnatural to have the occasional undersized Sheltie pop up today as a genetic throwback.
 Indeed, there are dedicated Mini Sheltie breeders who follow responsible breeding practices to create these pint-sized pooches based on that notion.

 Like many toy breeds, unnatural miniaturization can have a damaging effect on the health and temperament of the dog.

-For example, tea cup dogs are known to suffer from:
+For example, "tea cup" dogs are known to suffer from: